Texas Senior Fishing License Cost and Requirements in 2026

 Endorsements, tags, and extra permit requirements

 In Texas public waters, a fishing license generally needs the correct freshwater and/or saltwater endorsement.
-The good news: senior packages include the endorsement(s) you need for that package type.
+Senior packages include the endorsement(s) you need for that package type.

 If you’re exempt from the fishing license requirement (for example, born before Jan.
 1, 1931), you may still need an Exempt Angler Tag when keeping certain saltwater species.

-Some specialized activities (especially on the coast) require additional tags or permits—such as certain saltwater trotline or shrimp-related tags—so check the current Outdoor Annual rules for your method and target species before you go.
+Some specialized activities require additional tags or permits.
+This is especially true on the coast, like certain saltwater trotline or shrimp-related tags.
+Check the current Outdoor Annual rules for your method and target species before you go.

 Free and low-cost ways to fish legally

-If your goal is simply to fish legally with minimal cost, Texas has a few built-in options:
+If your goal is simply to fish legally with minimal cost, Texas has a few options:

 Frequently Asked Questions